Three Days in Bari's Old World

 Where to Stay Tonight

-Murat district or near Bari Centrale station (Hotel or B&B)
+Murat district or near the train station (Your chosen hotel)

 Practical Information